This page is actually a collection of articles – all written by me

 a gust, just in this moment.

-This diagram demonstrates how GPS heading can help connecting a diagram to a
+This diagram demonstrates how GPS heading can help connecting a time-series

 At about 18:20 (left) the (blue) heading line starts at 335° (north-northwest),